Adolescent Counseling

 • Oppositional behaviors such as rule breaking and rude remarks

-To learn more about ADHD, and how we treat it here at Restorative Counseling, contact us today.
+To learn more about ADHD, and how we treat it here at Restorative Counseling, click below.

-Reach Out to Us: Book now in Atlanta or Roswell
+Reach out to us now in Atlanta or Roswell

 If your teen is exhibiting signs of depression, anxiety, ADHD, or increased levels of general distress, please call 678.403.0112 to set up an intake call.